 To get you started, here are three key categories of aid to be aware of and the name of the application that applies to each.

 - Institutional.
-Non-government funds, such as academic or need-based scholarships from NYU.
+Non-government funds, such as need-based scholarships from NYU.
 (CSS Profile)

 - Federal.
 Funds provided through the U.S. government.
 They can be scholarships you don’t have to pay back or loans that typically have lower interest rates than private loans.
 (FAFSA)